 “Sport teaches everybody so much.
 You’ll find some people arrive at Panathlon competitions quite introverted, but they’ll leave as the captain of their group.
 Panathlon makes it accessible for these children to obtain those kind of skills and gives them opportunities they wouldn’t otherwise get.”

-“It is also great that, for the first time this year, he held both of our multi-sport and swimming finals in the Olympic Park.
+“It is also great that, Panathlon hold Primary, Secondary and swimming finals in the Olympic Park.
 This gives the pupils something extra to aim for and I’m sure it stirred the emotions in them as it did for us making it to the Olympics and Paralympics.

 “As an elite athlete you strive for the pinnacle and, by using these incredible venues for our biggest competitions, I think we’re getting as close as we can to replicating the emotions that we would go through for these guys.